The Carlson Law Firm is currently not accepting new bankruptcy clients. This article is for…

 Strong passwords are a must

 Many online retailers now have the option of creating an account for you to save your credit card information.
 In addition, these sites will ask for your address to make future online transactions easier.
-This is a great convenience until someone gets the password to your account, changes the shipping address and charges it to your payment method.
-To avoid this, create a strong password that does not contain your personal information such as your pet’s name.
+This is a great convenience until someone gets the password to your account, changes the shipping address, and charges it to your payment method.
+To avoid this, create a strong password that does not contain your personal information.

 Verify website security